 As you can see, an effective SEO content strategy takes more than content writing.

 Want 36 actionable steps to optimize your content before publishing?

 Content optimization is an integral part of a successful content marketing strategy.

 Effective content SEO strategies will improve your search engine ranking, bring in more revenue, and help you become an authority in your field.

 According to a study by SmallBizGenius, over 90% of businesses use content marketing strategies.
 And 72% of marketers reported improved engagement with content marketing.

-Content optimization also helps your content rank higher on Google's search results.
+Optimizing content also helps your content rank higher on Google's search results.
 Google's ranking algorithms determine which pages are the most valuable and relevant.